SOMAIR: Geography

 Arlit and Akokan are the twin mining towns of SOMAIR.
-They are situated on the southern border of the Sahara desert, where uranium is extracted, and are on the western fringe of the Aïr Mountains.
+They are situated on the southern border of the Sahara Desert, where uranium is extracted, and are on the western fringe of the Aïr Mountains.
 They are located 1200 km to the north-east of Niamey, the capital of Niger.

 History

-Discovery of uranium in Niger is dated to 1967.
-It was discovered at Azelik by the French Bureau de Recherches Geologiques et Minières (BRGM).
+The discovery of uranium in Niger dates to 1967.
+It was discovered at Azelik by the French Bureau de Recherches Géologiques et Minières (BRGM).
 Studies of its potential and quality were commenced by the French Atomic Energy Commission (CEA).
-Uranium deposits were also discovered in sandstone formations in other locations in Niger such as at Abokurum (1959), Madaouela (1963), Arlette, Ariege, Artois and Tassa/Taza (1965), Imouraren (1966) and Akouta (1967).
+Uranium deposits were also discovered in sandstone formations in other locations in Niger such as Abokurum (1959), Madaouela (1963), Arlette, Ariege, Artois and Tassa/Taza (1965), Imouraren (1966) and Akouta (1967).
 In 1971, SOMAIR became the first company to operate the Arlit mine.
 Yet another company, the Société Minière de Tassa N'Taghalgue (SMTT) assigned its mining rights in 1996 to SOMAIR before it dissolved.

+In May 2023, the Niger government and Orano, the restructured successor to Areva, signed an agreement to extend the operational life of the mine by 11 years to 2040.

+In December 2024, Orano announced that it had "lost operational control" of its mining subsidiary Somaïr in Niger.

+In June 2025, the State of Niger decided, during a Council of Ministers meeting, "to nationalize the Société des mines de l'Aïr.
+According to the Nigerien government, the shares and assets of Somaïr are fully transferred to the State of Niger".